This is the seventh in a series of notes to fifteen lectures for my class Communication and Culture

 Transition notes

 Saussure, like Jacobson and Hymes, was talking about language in general, not particularly about A language, thereby continuing our comments about the distinction to be made between the cultural process (Culture) and cultureS in the plural.
-Saussure however, by emphasizing what he calls the "synchronic law" points at how talking about A language or A culture might be possible: above all by emphasizing form rather than content, the social (interactional) rather than the personal (socialized.
+Saussure however, by emphasizing what he calls the "synchronic law" points at how talking about A language or A culture might be possible: above all by emphasizing form rather than content, the social (interactional) rather than the personal (socialized).

-While these matters are still hotly debated theoretically, and while the recent developments of interest in the political aspects of culture, through their focus on "hegemony" are bringing back some of the concerns with A (dominant) culture versus a multiplicity of (dominated) and yet single-through-their-difference cultures, it is important to distinguish between the systematizing processes described by Saussure and "hegemony."
-That is, /french/ as evolving in France (and elsewhere) may not be FRENCH (what the Academie Fran�ise is constructing for school children and journalists to use):
+While these matters are still hotly debated theoretically, and while the recent developments of interest in the political aspects of culture, through their focus on "hegemony" are bringing back some of the concerns with A (dominant) culture versus a multiplicity of (dominated) and yet single-through-their-difference cultures, it is important to distinguish between the systematizing processes described by Saussure (p.73) and "hegemony."

 1. meaning